-- Type 1/Class A sound level meter with whole and \(\frac{1}{3} \)-octave measuring capabilities.
+- Type 1/Class A sound level meter with whole and 1/3-octave measuring capabilities.

+- Sound level meter is calibrated in accordance with ANSI S1.4 or regionally equivalent standard.

 - Measurement Equipment Parameters:

-- o Bandwidth: 20 Hz to 20 kHz
+- o Bandwidth: At least 31.5 Hz to 8 kHz

-- o Accuracy: ±0.5% at 1 kHz
+- Accuracy: ±0.5 dB at 1 kHz

-- o Resolution: 0.1 dB
+On-screen resolution: 0.1 dB

-- The sound level meter must be capable of measuring sound pressure level at each of the following distinct octave band frequencies: 63 Hz, 125 Hz, 250 Hz, 1 kHz, 2 kHz, 4 kHz, 8 kHz.